" A New Way of Seeing"

 Stella will help you photograph the visual cacophony of daily life around you wherever you are, by making dynamic compositions that explode with light, shadow, and color.

 Compelling documentary work demands a photographer’s strong connection with his or her subject and to see our personal environments in a new way.
 In this class, Stella teaches students how to make that connection and develop a personal style of photographing.
 She works individually with photographers to help them determine and define their interests and ideas and shares her professional experiences working on stories and what it takes to develop the strong relationships necessary to work on long-term projects.

-Each week is spent photographing a theme, a person, or maybe even an area, if available, depending on each student’s interests and circumstances during these times.
+Each week is spent photographing a theme, a person, or maybe even an area if available, depending on each student’s documentary interests.